awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 # Restoring an archived object<a name="restoring-objects"></a>

-You can restore an archived object using the Amazon S3 console, the REST API, the AWS SDKs, and the AWS CLI\.
+Amazon S3 objects that are stored in the S3 Glacier or S3 Glacier Deep Archive storage classes are not immediately accessible\.
+To access an object in these storage classes, you must restore a temporary copy of it to its S3 bucket for a specified duration \(number of days\)\.
+For information about using these storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md) and [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

+Restored objects from S3 Glacier or S3 Glacier Deep Archive are stored only for the number of days that you specify\.
+If you want a permanent copy of the object, create a copy of it in your Amazon S3 bucket\.

+To calculate the expiry date, Amazon S3 adds the number of days that you specify to the time you request to restore the object, and then rounds to the next day at midnight UTC\.
+This calculation applies to the initial restoration of the object and to any extensions to availability that you request\.
+For example, if an object was restored on Oct 15, 2012 10:30 AM UTC, and the number of days that you specified is **3**, the object is available until Oct 19, 2012 00:00 UTC\.
+If, on Oct 16, 2012 11:00 AM UTC, you change the number of days that you want it to be accessible to **1**, Amazon S3 makes the restored object available until Oct 18, 2012 00:00 UTC\.

-When you restore an archive, you are paying for both the archive and a copy that you restored temporarily\.
+When you restore an archived object, you are paying for both the archive and a copy that you restored temporarily\.
 For information about pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

+You can restore an archived object using the Amazon S3 console, the REST API, the AWS SDKs, and the AWS Command Line Interface \(AWS CLI\)\.

 ## Using the S3 console<a name="restore-archived-objects"></a>

-This section explains how to use the Amazon S3 console to restore an object that has been archived to the S3 Glacier or S3 Glacier Deep Archive storage classes\.
-Objects stored in the S3 Glacier or S3 Glacier Deep Archive are not immediately accessible\.
-To access an object in this class, you must restore a temporary copy of it to its S3 bucket for the duration \(number of days\) that you specify\.
-For information about the S3 Glacier or S3 Glacier Deep Archive storage classes, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

-When you restore an archive, you pay for both the archive and the restored copy\.
-Because there is a storage cost for the copy, restore objects only for the duration you need them\.
-If you want a permanent copy of the object, create a copy of it in your S3 bucket\.
-For information about Amazon S3 features and pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

-After restoring an object, you can download it from the **Object overview** page\.
-For more information, see [Viewing an object overview in the Amazon S3 console](view-object-overview.md)\.

-Use the following steps to restore an object that has been archived to the S3 Glacier or S3 Glacier Deep Archive storage classes\. \(The console uses the names **Glacier** and **Glacier Deep Archive** for these storage classes\.\)
+Use the following steps to restore an object that has been archived to the S3 Glacier or S3 Glacier Deep Archive storage classes, to check the status, and to upgrade an in\-progress restore\. \(The console uses the names **Glacier** and **Glacier Deep Archive** for these storage classes\.\)

+**To restore an archived object**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.